Want to be part of our Stories? Tell us your story

 Were you involved in that project?
 That’s amazing.

 I also worked on ozone chemistry, and ozone hole chemistry as well.
-Which you might think there’s not a relationship between the two, but the techniques I used did connect the two of them.
+You might think there’s not a relationship between the two, but the techniques I used did connect the two of them.
 It was all about simulating atmospheres in the laboratory at NASA.

 I then came back to the UK, a place called the University of East Anglia in Norwich, and what I did was I transferred from measuring in the lab to measuring in the real atmosphere.
 The first place I went to was a place called Cape Grim in Tasmania, which is 41 degrees south in the roaring forties, to essentially begin to do some of what work.
 At that time, the landmarks studies were about the chemistry that goes on when there’s no pollution.